-Throughout the year, these services include the provision and management of potable water, waste water treatment, waste collection, roads and car parks, stormwater systems, public buildings, public spaces, emergency management and geotechnical risk mitigation.
+Throughout the year these services include the provision and management of potable water, wastewater treatment, waste collection, roads and car parks, stormwater systems, public buildings, public spaces, emergency management and geotechnical risk mitigation.
 During the declared snow season, key services extend to include village transport, accommodation transfer services, freight services, car parking, snow clearing, village roads snow management, ski patrol and cross-country trail grooming.

-Many responsibilities of the resort are similar to those of a municipality with the primary focus of work in the non-winter period being the maintenance of assets and delivery of the capital works program.
+Many responsibilities of the resort are like those of a municipality with the primary focus of work in the non-winter period being the maintenance of assets and delivery of the capital works program.
 Capital works efforts are concentrated during this period and are of critical importance to ensure priority asset renewal, replacement and investment programs are delivered for the resort.

-2020 proved to be highly disruptive to all infrastructure services and works programs due to the impact of regional bushfires and the COVID-19 pandemic.
+2021 proved to be highly disruptive to winter services provisions due to the impact of the ongoing COVID-19 pandemic.